70s music questions for your home pub quiz - TheNewsTrace

 - Eurovision sensation ABBA got here from which nation?

-- Identify the track: “Effectively, you may inform by the best way I exploit my stroll, I’m a girl’s man, no time to speak”
+- Identify the track: “Effectively, you may inform by the way in which I exploit my stroll, I’m a lady’s man, no time to speak”

-- What was the most effective promoting single of the last decade within the UK?
+- What was one of the best promoting single of the last decade within the UK?

 - Which rock band launched 70s albums Paranoid and Masters of Actuality?

-- What was the most effective promoting movie soundtrack of the 1970s within the UK?
+- What was one of the best promoting movie soundtrack of the 1970s within the UK?

 - Which British band put A Message In A Bottle in 1979?